How to Report and Pay Independent Contractor Taxes

 By John Wolf

-If you work as self-employed or own small business as a barber-shop, plumber service or other construction services like air condition installation and repairs, it may be a Gig job as a freelancer, that can be a writer, a programmer or a graphic designer.
-Any work or service that you do or give to somebody else, and get paid for the job done or hours that you spent working for other business or people.
-You are classified as an independent contractor.
+Work as self-employed or own a small business as a barber shop, plumber service, or other construction services like air condition installation and repairs.
+It may be a Gig job as a freelancer, that can be a writer, a programmer, or a graphic designer.
+Any work or service you do or give to somebody else, and get paid for the job done or hours you spent working for other businesses or people.
+You are an independent contractor.

 Investopedia: What Is an Independent Contractor?